 Reverse Mortgage Rules & Requirements

 The reverse mortgage loan has continued to evolve since its introduction in 1961 and only grows stronger and safer with each year.
 This is primarily due to rules and regulations set by the Federal Housing Administration (FHA).
 The FHA continually updates and regulates reverse mortgages with new guidelines to protect you as a borrower.
-So what exactly are the current rules and requirements of the reverse mortgage loan product in 2017?

-Reverse Mortgage Rules
+FHA-Insured Reverse Mortgage Eligibility

 The reverse mortgage loan began as a way to help seniors use their equity to age in their home.
 Therefore, the four most important borrower rules for reverse mortgages are as follows: